-5.7 Reasons for non-inclusion
+5.3 Reasons for non-inclusion

-- Items of a highly technical, highly academic or specialised nature, or those items fulfilling a one-off technical request, may be provided through inter-library loan - Material that is suggested that is out-of-date, very expensive, published in an unsuitable format, or where there are suitable alternative titles in stock on the subject - Individual titles from a multi-part series for which no other titles are held, whether in print or DVD format.
+- Items of a highly technical, highly academic or specialised nature, or those items fulfilling a one-off technical request, may be provided through inter-library loan. - Material that is suggested that is out-of-date, very expensive, published in an unsuitable format, or where there are suitable alternative titles in stock on the subject. - Individual titles from a multi-part series for which no other titles are held, whether in print or DVD format.

-5.7.1 Censorship
+5.3.1 Censorship (freedom to read)

 Censorship powers are vested in both State and Federal governments.
 Materials prohibited by law will not be included in the collection.

+The selection of library materials is based on the patrons' right to read and similarly, freedom from censorship by others.
 Material will not be rejected on moral, political, racial or religious grounds if it otherwise meets the Library's selection criteria.

 It is the responsibility of parents or guardians, rather than library staff, to determine the suitability of materials used by their children.

-This policy endorses the ALIA Statement on free access to information and the ALIA Statement on public library services and also the Library Council of New South Wales.
-Access to Information in New South Wales Public Libraries (see Appendices 1-3).
+This policy endorses the ALIA Statement on free access to information and the ALIA Statement on public library services and also the Library Council of New South Wales, Access to Information in New South Wales Public Libraries (see Appendices 1-3).

-5.7.2 Controversial Material
+5.3.2 Controversial Material

 The Library aims to include in the collections a representative selection of materials which meet basic selection criteria, are on topics of interest to its readers, including items covering controversial subjects, providing they are not prohibited by law.
-The Library aims to provide materials which collectively represent all sides of controversial issues
+The Library aims to provide materials which collectively represent all sides of controversial issues.

-6. Appeal/objections process
+6 Appeal/objections process